-reetings, I have always been interested in the options provided by the Sword Coast Adventurer's Guide since it was the first additional book for this edition of Dungeons & Dragons, but it always felt underwhelming in its balance and emphasizing a theme.
-I, along with countless other players and many DMs, have agreed that a revision should occur, and that revision should not replicate the issues with the original.
-Thus, I created this overall revision as of January of 2019.
+rectings, I have always been interested in the Sword Coast Adventurer's Guide since it was the first additional book for this edition of Dungeons & Dragons as was most of us, but it always felt underwhelming in its balance and emphasizing themes.
+I, along with countless other players and many DMs, have agreed that revisions should occur, and those revisions shouldn't replicate the issues with the original.
+Thus, I created this compendium as of January of 2019.

-I started my revisions with the two added options that needed it most, Path of the Battlerager and Purple Dragon Knight.
-I consulted the previous editions of this game to find what was already captured in their ideas and what was forgotten.
-I avoided to include unchanged options from the book to allow you to see what else is presented with its pages that don't need revisions made to them, e.g. Way of the Long Death for monks.
+I consulted the previous editions of this game to find what was already captured in their ideas and what was forgotten, primarily 3e, 3.5e, and 4e.
+I avoided including unchanged options from the book, e.g. Way of the Long Death for monks.

-As the features go, the potential of the class does not seem to scale as well as the other arcane traditions provided in both the Player's Handbook and Xanathar's Guide to Everything.
-The benefits of playing a bladesinger seemed to help Eldritch Knight more than the wizard as it was intended to.
+As the features go, the potential of the class doesn't seem to scale as well as the other arcane traditions provided in both the Player's Handbook and Xanathar's Guide to Everything, and its benefits seemed to help Eldritch Knight more than the wizard.
 The Bladesong feature proves useful, but the rest of the features may need to be improved or additional features may need to be added to support playing this arcane tradition in longer campaigns.

-For 2nd level, you are granted two features.
-Training in War and Song did not provide enough support to capture the bladesingers that are described to utilize multiple styles as described under the Bladesinger Styles section (page 142 of Sword Coast Adventurer's Guide).
-A health increase would prove troublesome with the utility and defensive at the wizard's fingertips.
+Early on, Training in War and Song did not provide enough support to capture the bladesingers that are described to utilize multiple styles as described under the Bladesinger Styles section (page 142 of Sword Coast Adventurer's Guide), nor could they use their weapons as spellcasting foci.
+A health increase would prove troublesome with the utility and defense at the wizard's fingertips.
 Bladesong is the defining feature of this archetype, and it is great on its own.
 However, I saw a need to have it occur more often, or, at least, it should last longer than how it starts at 2nd level at later levels.
-I believe additional uses could solve both issues.
-Although, two uses proves to be enough uses at lower levels through playtesting.
+I believe additional uses could solve both issues with an extra use in paragon levels.

-The Extra Attack at 6th level helps the bladesinger being a front line spellcaster.
-If I were to change it, then I think I would cause the Eldritch Knight to be competing with it more than it should.
-An additional feature at 6th level may overload the early benefits of the arcane tradition, so I decided, alongside the feedback I obtained, to include additional features at later levels, i.e. 10th level.
+The Extra Attack at 6th level helps with being a melee spellcaster.
+If I were to change it, then I think I would cause the Eldritch Knight to be competing with it more than it should and would overload the level.
+It is also equivalent to the Song of Fury from previous editions.

-At 10th level, the Song of Defense proves great for bladesingers in reducing damage taken akin to Monk's Slow Fall feature.
+At 10th level, Song of Defense proves great in reducing damage taken akin to Monk's Slow Fall feature.
 It should not be changed.
 Although, I did include another feature to be gained at this level to aid with the previously mentioned issues.
-Upon researching previous implementations of the Bladesinger in other editions of Dungeons & Dragons, I found another song that bladesinger used to utilize.
-Song of Celerity would aid in the lack of mobility benefits that bladesinger had.
-I thought about using this song to aid in my revision to this arcane tradition.
-User HerpDerp1909 (/u/HerpDerp1909) provided a great solution to include this would-be feature without overstepping the benefits of your Bladesong.
-However, I did not wish to take away from War Magic wizards, so I did not include the initiative bonus equal to your Intelligence modifier.
-I did include the other minor suggestions from other reddit users to have it perform something similar to Swashbuckler's Fancy Footwork to allow for Bladesingers to get in, attack, and leave in an easier fashion.
-This feature also frees the first bonus action on the first turn of combat to not need to activate Bladesong unless surprised.
+Upon researching previous implementations of Bladesinger in previous editions of Dungeons & Dragons, I found another song they used, Song of Celerity.
+Song of Celerity solves the lack of mobility that bladesinger has, and u/HerpDerp1909 provided a great initial solution of increased movement speed.
+I didn't include the initiative bonus equal to your Intelligence modifier to avoid taking from War Magic.
+However, I did include the minor suggestions from other reddit users to have it perform something similar to Swashbuckler's Fancy Footwork to allow for Bladesingers to get in, attack, and leave in an easier fashion.
+This feature also frees the bonus action on the first turn of combat unless surprised.